St. Josephine Bakhita is a truly amazing saint. Check out a biography of her HERE.

 grant us, we beseech You, by her example,

 to follow the crucified Lord Jesus with constant love

 and to be well disposed to persevere in charity unto mercy.

-to the dignity of being your daughter and the bride of Christ,
+to the dignity of being your daughter and a bride of Christ,

 we may show constant love for the Lord Jesus crucified,